ajbrown/angular-loggly-logger/README.md

     // to the console.
 Default is true.
     .logToConsole( true )

+    //Toggle delete other headers.
+If there are any other headers than Accept
+    //and Content-Type in request, the browser will first send pre-flight OPTIONS
+    //request.
+    //Turn this on if you see HTTP 405 errors in console.
+    .deleteHeaders( false )

     // Custom labels for standard log fields.
 Use this to customize your log
     // message format or to shorten your logging payload.
 All available labels
     // are listed in this example.